rkaunismaa/LLaMa2_PlayGround/README.md

 Hmm digging into this repo points to [this blog](https://mlabonne.github.io/blog/) which also looks real good.
 Turns out this guy Maxime Labonne wrote the book 'Hands On Graph Neural Networks using Python'.
 And yeah, I just pulled down that book and am going to read it ...

+## Wednesday, January 10, 2024

+Sigh I may have broken chomadb with an install of gradio to hfpt_Dec14 ...